ordina-jworks/ordina-jworks.github.io/_posts/2017-09-04-Secure-your-architecture-part1.md

 </div>
 </div>

-* The user logs into the UAA server and grants permission with frontend 1
+* The user logs into the UAA server and grants permission with frontend app 1
 * The UAA server creates a sessionID for this user
 * The redis database confirms the creation
-* After the redirect mechanism of the authorization grant, the UAA creates a cookie in the user’s browser with the user’s sessionID and returns a JWT token specific for that frontend
+* After the redirect mechanism of the authorization grant, the UAA creates a cookie in the user’s browser with the user’s sessionID and returns a JWT specific for that frontend
-* The frontend 2 uses the same browser (same sessionID cookie) to visit the UAA server
+* The frontend app 2 uses the same browser (same sessionID cookie) to visit the UAA server
 * The UAA finds a sessionID in the request and consults the redis database for its existence
 * The redis database confirms the existence
-* The UAA directly logs in frontend 2 and returns a JWT token specific to frontend 2
+* The UAA directly logs in frontend app 2 and returns a JWT specific to frontend app 2

 # Secure your microservice
 When enabling security in your service, the most common issues are developer-induced.